 Visits to Whitby, on the Yorkshire coast, sparked off an interest in whaling and ten years intermittent research into the subject resulted in the publication of an illustrated history.
 It was from this study that the Jessica Blair novels arose.
 The first of these appeared in 1992 and a new phase in my writing career began.

-There have been twenty-one Jessica Blair novels published to date (March 2012).
-The next one is in the publisher’s hands.
-All Jessica Blair novels are available in hardback, paperback, ebook, audio download, and Large Print.
+There have been twenty-three Jessica Blair novels published to date (May 2014).
+Two more are in the publisher’s hands: Whispers in the Snow (4th December 2014} and Just One More Day (February 2015) All Jessica Blair novels are available in hardback, paperback, ebook, audio download, and Large Print.